fuzeplay/flyer-dev-env-setup-instructions/README.md

 ### Install the Drivers on Windows
   Coming Soon

+  If you are still having issues with your board, please make sure that you correctly installed the required drivers by also installing the drivers (directly from Adafruit)[https://learn.adafruit.com/usbtinyisp/drivers].
 ### Install the Drivers on Mac
   :smile: You don't have to do anything, Mac already has the drivers installed